 Fast-forward to 2014 and the vast majority of the market sectors we operate in genuinely struggle to identify and recruit the top talent in their sector.
 A shortage of highly skilled people coupled with an improving economy and falling unemployment makes the battle for talent even more intense.

-As a specialist recruitment business we are continually asked by clients to recruit highly skilled people with specialist skill-sets throughout the UK and Europe.
+As a specialist search recruiter we are continually asked by clients to recruit highly skilled people with specialist skill-sets throughout the UK and Europe.

 The nature of the high technology marketplace is that individual expertise and a collective capability of your people to deliver top quality solutions are the fundamental strengths of all successful businesses.